cpacker/MemGPT/README.md

 You can help track what LLMs work well with MemGPT by contributing your benchmark results via [this form](https://forms.gle/XiBGKEEPFFLNSR348), which will be used to update the spreadsheet.

-## Support
-For issues and feature requests, please [open a GitHub issue](https://github.com/cpacker/MemGPT/issues) or message us on our `#support` channel on [Discord](https://discord.gg/9GEQrxmVyE).

-## Datasets
-Datasets used in our [paper](https://arxiv.org/abs/2310.08560) can be downloaded at [Hugging Face](https://huggingface.co/MemGPT).

-## Legal notices
-By using MemGPT and related MemGPT services (such as the MemGPT endpoint or hosted service), you agree to our [privacy policy](PRIVACY.md) and [terms of service](TERMS.md).

-## Roadmap
-You can view (and comment on!) the MemGPT developer roadmap on GitHub: https://github.com/cpacker/MemGPT/issues/1200.